GDMMBT/Accelerated-MM-Algorithms-for-Ranking-Scores-Inference-from-Comparison-Data/Instructions.md

 Bayesian.MM.Norm(init,tiny,alpha,beta,w)
 ```

 **Step 3**.
 For function Bayesian.MM.Norm, 'init' is the initial vector value of parameters, 'tiny' is eps. 'w' is the winning matrix that we computed from 'read_GIFGIF_data.R'.
 Each of these function will return a matrix called ('Iterationmatrix').
 Iterationmatrix(i,j) is the updated parameter value for j-th node at the i-th iteration.
-The total number of iterations until eps-convergence can be obtained for both MM and AccMM case using the following code
+The total number of iterations until eps-convergence can be obtained using the following code

 ```r
 dim(Bayesian.MM.Norm(init,tiny,alpha,beta,w)$Iterationmatrix)[1]